I’m big on goal setting. It’s no secret, I talk about them all of the time.

 I would create these lofty ideas and dreams disguised as goals.
 I didn’t take into account my season, my real life or my purpose when I created them.

-Then life would happen, my days where filled with the important tasks of caring for my family and running a home.
-I was accomplishing important things, but that list of lofty ideas and dreams? … Well it basically sat untouched for the majority of the year.
+Then life would happen, my days were filled with the important tasks of caring for my family and running a home.
+I was accomplishing important things, but that list of lofty ideas and dreams? … Well, it basically sat untouched for the majority of the year.